sgmurphy/wordpress-plugins/wpdatatables/readme.txt

 12. Google chart settings

 == Changelog ==

+= 3.4.2.4 =
+* Compatibility with WordPress 6.4.3 approved.
+Other small bug fixes and stability improvements.

 = 3.4.2.3 =
 * Added "Use stable version" option for the GoogleCharts engine.
 Other small bug fixes and stability improvements.